-Use the shovel to dig a trench that is the same depth as the 2 holes you dug earlier.
-Make it wide enough so you can insert the 1 foot piece of 3 inch PVC pipe.
+Use the shovel to dig a trench that is the same depth as the two holes you dug earlier.
+Make it wide enough so you can insert the 1-foot piece of 3 inch PVC pipe.

 Step 6 - Connect Butterfly Valve to Main Water Supply